 First, you should check in.
 There are sign-in sheets that are usually posted on a wall or are placed near the front desk on a clipboard.

-If your name is there, you should circle your name and have a seat and wait for your attorney.
+If your name is there, you should circle your name, have a seat, and wait for your attorney.

 If you are not on the list, you should go to the front desk and make an inquiry.
 If you do not have an attorney, advise the front desk and they should direct you to the Information and Assistance Officer.